HariSekhon/TamperMonkey/README.md

 #### Option 2 - Import from URL

-In TamperMonkey settings, go to `Utilies` at the top right, then at the bottom of that page see `Import from URL`.
+In TamperMonkey settings, go to `Utilities` at the top right, then at the bottom of that page see `Import from URL`.

 Paste the _Raw_ URL to the script into the box and click `Install`.